hajrahmuzammal-glitch/HHMCoreLMS/README.md

 Three things this project changed about how I think:

 **Evaluate tools by what they cost, not just what they provide.** AutoMapper solved a real problem.
 It also created one.
-Knowing when the cost exceeds the benefit is a skill, not an opinion.
-The manual mapping decision came from applying that thinking directly.
+I did not see that trade-off clearly at the start.
+I only understood it after working with it across enough modules that the debugging cost became obvious.
+Removing it felt like going backwards, but the codebase was easier to reason about the moment it was gone.

-**Architecture decisions compound.** Every wrong entity relationship discovered late costs more to fix than one discovered early.
-The schedule module's string-based design would have made conflict detection impossible.
-Getting the entity model right before writing service logic is not caution — it is efficiency.
+**Architecture decisions compound.** The schedule module went through the most redesigns.
+The string-based design flaw only became visible when conflict detection became a requirement and could not be patched around.
+This was also where I understood what working with AI actually means — it proposes, you catch what is wrong, and you fix it.
+Getting the entity model right before writing service logic is not caution — it is just cheaper in the long run.

-**The mistakes are where the learning lives.** The bug log in this repository is not a list of failures.
-It is a record of problems identified, understood, and corrected.
-Every entry has a root cause and a lesson.
-That discipline — document what broke and why — is the habit I am most glad this project built.
+**Documenting what broke is worth the time.** Documenting what broke is worth the time.
+There were bugs I wanted to move past quickly.
+Writing down the root cause and what changed forced me to actually understand them rather than just fix the symptom.

 ---

 ## The Story

-I am a PharmD student who fell in love with programming.
+I am a PharmD student building toward health tech.
 I restarted with a clear goal in December 2024: build something production-grade, document everything, and understand every decision before making it.
 I worked with AI throughout this project — not as a code generator, but as a collaborator I directed, questioned, and frequently corrected.
 The schedule module alone went through multiple redesigns because I kept identifying flaws in what was being proposed.
 The mass assignment vulnerability, the false-passing unit tests, the AutoMapper trade-off — none of these were handed to me.

 I also sought feedback from senior engineers, implemented their suggestions, and documented what changed and why.
 That habit shaped the final architecture in real ways.